glyphr-studio/Glyphr-Studio-2-Help/docs/about/licensing.md

 ## Fonts that you create
 A common question we get is 'Who owns the fonts I create with Glyphr Studio?'
-The short answer is, you do!
+The short answer is, **you do**!

 As with all creative works, the creator of those works has full rights to what they create.
 That means you decide what type of license is applied to your work.